AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-tables/manipulate-table-elements.md

 Draw a rectangle around the table to select the whole control.

-The [Properties](../../../report-designer/report-designer-tools/ui-panels/properties-panel.md) panel enables you to select the table element or the entire table and access to its properties.
+The [Properties](../../../report-designer/report-designer-tools/ui-panels/properties-panel.md) panel enables you to select the table element or the entire table and access their properties.

 ## Resize Table Elements
 You can resize a table or its cell by dragging the rectangle drawn on its edge or corner.